 The Speech and Language Therapy Service in Buckinghamshire

 The Children’s Speech and Language Therapy Service works with children and young people from birth to 25 years old.
 We work in partnership with families and staff at schools and Early Years settings.
 We can provide training, liaison and advice to families and staff working directly with the child or young person.

 If you have attempted some of the activities on our Communication Carousel, and have concerns about your child’s communication development, speak to your child’s school or Early Years setting about your concerns in the first instance.
-They will be able to access support from a Speech and Language Therapist at their termly Link Meeting, who may be able to provide initial advice.

 You may also be interested in information about some of the following areas that Speech and Language Therapists are commonly involved with.
 Click on the boxes below to find out more: